Bart Has Two Mommies: Plot

 Marge takes Rod and Todd to the activity center.
 Ned follows her and is surprised to see Rod climbing a structure, yelling that he will get hurt.
 Rod gets worried and falls, chipping a tooth against the structure.
+An enraged Ned bans Marge from being around his sons.
 A news broadcast plays about Bart's kidnapping, shocking Marge and causing everyone at the center to view her as an unfit mother.
-Following this, Ned starts child-proofing the house, although Rod and Todd protest and tell him that they liked having Marge over.
+Ned then babyproofs the house and "cheerfully" tells his sons it's time to play a lame card game, only to be shocked when they loudly tell him no. He looks thoughtful as he hears that Rod and Todd actually felt happy being around Marge (and "for real" happy, not "church" Happy) for the first time since their mom passed away.

-Lisa suggests that Toot-Toot is keeping Bart captive because her real son has gone missing.
+Lisa suggests that Toot-Toot is keeping Bart captive because her real son has gone missing, and they find him in a surprising place: he's Mr. Teeny, Krusty's simian sidekick.
 When Marge goes into the cage to talk to Toot-Toot, she escapes and climbs atop the unfinished church steeple, which Reverend Lovejoy, anticipating the worst, pledges to name in Bart's memory.
-With Toot-Toot's son, Mr. Teeny, Rod climbs up the steeple and Ned encourages him.
+Ned starts to freak out as Rod replicates his earlier climb to get Mr. Teeny to Toot-Toot, but after Marge tells him that his sons need his support and not his smothering useleness, he calms down and exhorts Rod to successfully complete the climb, which he does.
 Toot-Toot happily reunites with Mr. Teeny and lets Bart go.
 In a mid-credits scene, Maude Flanders looks down from Heaven, proud that Rod is growing up.
+God and Bob Hope enjoy hanging out together and snark on Maude a little bit before walking away.